jekyll/jekyll/docs/_tutorials/read-only-json-api.md

 ## Setup

 First, you need to go through an [installation]({% link _docs/installation.md %}) process.
 Having done that, you can initialize a new Jekyll project by invoking the command `bundle exec jekyll new`.

+### Directories Structure

-Then you need to create the following directory structure:
+You need to create the following structure:

 ```
 .
 ├── site
 │   ├── config.yml
+│   ├── _includes
+│   │   └── post.rb
 │   ├── _layouts
+│   │   ├── categories_index.html
-│   │   ├── category.html
+│   │   ├── items_index.html
 │   │   └── default.html
 │   ├── _plugins
 │   │   └── api_generator.rb